Allergic rhinitis is the way some people respond to outdoor or indoor allergens:

 Decongestants work by shrinking blood vessels in the nose.
 Many over-the-counter decongestants are available, which can be either taken by mouth or applied to the nose.

 Nasal Decongestants.
 Nasal-delivery decongestants are applied directly into the nasal passages with a spray, gel, drops, or vapors.
 Nasal decongestants come in long-acting or short-acting forms.
 The effects of short-acting decongestants last about 4 hours.
-Long-acting decongestants last 6 - 12 hours.
+Long-acting decongestants last 6 to 12 hours.
 The active ingredients in nasal decongestants include oxymetazoline, xylometazoline, and phenylephrine.
 Nasal forms work faster than oral decongestants and may not cause as much drowsiness.
-However, they can cause dependency and rebound.
+However, they can cause dependency and rebound congestion.

-The major problem with nasal-delivery decongestants, particularly long-acting forms, is a cycle of dependency and rebound effects.
+The major problem with nasal-delivery decongestants, particularly long-acting forms, is the cycle of dependency and rebound effects.
 The 12-hour brands pose a particular risk for this effect.

 The following precautions are important for people taking nasal decongestants:

 Oral Decongestants.
 Oral decongestants also come in many brands, which have similar ingredients.
 The most common active ingredients are pseudoephedrine (Sudafed, other brands, generic) and phenylephrine, sometimes in combination with an antihistamine.
 Oral decongestants can cause side effects such as insomnia, irritability, nervousness, and heart palpitations.
 Taking pseudoephedrine in the morning, as opposed to later in the day or before bedtime, can help patients avoid these side effects.